-correlation between REITs and stocks
+correlation between REITs and the stock market

 In decades past, when investors wanted to add real estate to their portfolios, they’d buy shares in public real estate investment trusts (REITs).